Oh240/katacoda-scenarios/Kubernetes-104/K8 104 Section 3.md

 One of the benefits of using a ConfigMap is that they allow you to make edits to a Pod without having to redeploy.
 So to change our index.html page, rather than editing the nginx deployment itself, we can edit the ConfigMap.

-Change the index.html page by editing your ConfigMap YAML.
+Change the index.html page by editing your ConfigMap YAML, via vim.
 When you are done, apply it.

+This command allows you to edit your config-map.yml file.

+`vim config-map.yml
+`{{execute}}

+Edit the file with by pressing "i", then arrow-down to the index.html section, and edit the text inside the h1 tags.
+Once finished, click the escape key, followed by the colon key, then press "wq" and the enter key to save the file.

+Now, apply the config-map.yml file using the below command.

 `kubectl apply -f config-map.yml
 `{{execute}}